 Is there anything you miss from London?

 I miss Escape the City, I love buzz and inspiration that you get from being around people who are striving to create and build their own businesses and I can’t wait for the Surf Office in Lisbon to open.
 There is a real sense of community and people are really willing to help you succeed.
 I also miss my surf buddies but they do come out to stay and it’s great to be able to share some Algarve waves with them.
+From time to time I do miss the city that I once called home.
+But it’s easy to get back over there, and I do regularly head back to see family and friends.
+I tend to stay with friends or in Mayfair hotels and enjoy my fleeting visits, but must admit I would never move back there for good.

 Speaking about surfing, you organized a London based surf club in the past.
 Any plans to build a new one in Portugal?